Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Achievable Minimum Feedback Rate for

 \subsection{Random Partition}

 The main challenge in designing a feedback scheduling code is the explicit construction of a family of partitions to cover all activity patterns.
 In this section, we propose a random code construction.
-The key idea is to bound the probability that a randomly chosen family of $T$ $k$-partitions of $[n]$ satisfies the collision-free condition \eqref{eq:no_err_condition}, thereby characterizing achievable feedback rate for collision-free scheduling.

-For the case of fixed-length code, the minimum integer $T$ for which this probability bound is greater than zero gives an achievable rate, hence an upper bound on $R^{*}_{f}(n,k)$.
+The key idea is to bound the probability that a randomly chosen family of $T$ $k$-partitions of $[n]$ satisfies the collision-free condition \eqref{eq:no_err_condition}.
+For the case of fixed-length codes, if for some integer $T$, this probability is strictly greater than zero, this would imply the existence of one collision-free feedback code at a rate $R_f=\log(T)$, hence an upper bound on $R^{*}_{f}(n,k)$.
 For the case of variable-length code, we consider a greedy encoder that satisfies \eqref{eq:no_err_condition} and upper bound the entropy of the output of the encoder, thus obtaining an upper bound on $R^{*}_{v}(n,k)$.
-The following bound is useful for both the fixed- and variable-length code cases.
+The following bound is useful for both the fixed and variable-length code cases.